juliepagano/netheria-ui/README.md

   used browserstack, selenium, and webdriver.io), so I'm pretty sure I'm not following best practices.
 However, this is the quickest way for me to add a few integration tests.

+## Notes to self

+- Remove weirdness with ids.